 Beautiful, modernized and multilayered African Mandingo griot pop...
 This album made me sit up and listen not just because it's pretty-sounding, but also because Diabate has created some musical sounds that I haven't heard before... and that's pretty darn cool.
 The microtonal riffs that run counterpoint to the album's elegant kora work are quite striking, particularly on the eerie opening track, which is an album highlight.
 The entire disc is quite nice, actually -- if you enjoy gorgeous, melody-driven African pop, you'll want to check this album out!

-Sekouba "Bambino" Diabate "Le Destin" (Popular African Music, 1992)
+Sekouba Bambino Diabate "Le Destin" (Popular African Music, 1992)

 A lovely album of lush, layered West African pop, with interwoven kora, finger piano, percussion and guitars...
 Born in Guinea, Diabate was a featured singer in the band Bembaya Jazz, performing with them until the group dissolved in the late 1980s, amid political strife that led to a restrictive military government, and which helped stifle the booming Guinean pop scene.
 Diabate's vocals are urgent and evocative, with shrill counterpoint by a female chorus, and slinky, subtle melodies.
 The songs are all quite varied, and all quite nice.
 Recommended!

-Sekouba "Bambino" Diabate "Kassa" (Stern's Africa, 1996)
+Sekouba Bambino Diabate "Kassa" (Stern's Africa, 1996)

-Sekouba "Bambino" Diabate "Sininkan" (Blue Jackel, 2002)
+Sekouba Bambino Diabate "Sininkan" (Blue Jackel Records, 2002)

 Ornate, expansively arranged West African music, very much in keeping with the world-pop crossovers of Youssou N'Dour, Habib Koite, Toumane Diabate and others.
 Bambino is one of the younger Guinean griots, son of singer Marlama Samoura, a popular vocalist during the late 1960s.
 Bambino's approach is pretty adventurous and varied; on with a hip-hop flavored tune, "Promesse," a duet with Parisian-based Senegalese rapper Diziz La Peste.
-Kinda slick, but nice!
+Kinda slick, but kinda nice!

-Sekouba "Bambino" Diabate "15th Anniversaire" (Syllart, 2004)
+Sekouba Bambino Diabate "15th Anniversaire" (Syllart Records, 2004)

 (Produced by Guy Bilong)